In Appendix C, on page 429 of the book, there is a crude sketch and accompanying description.

 |Original Pan with Remnants of the Shaped Ring|

 Jon copied his original 5 section, pieced pan shown above.
-It was recovered on one of his metal detecting adventures I had mentioned earlier.
-If you look carefully, you can see the remaining sections and the solder evidence of the missing ones.
+It was recovered from a mining camp site on one of his metal detecting adventures.

 |Jon's Reconstructed Pan|

 He was also fortunate to have a neighbor create a die which helped him form the curved sections needed.

 |Outside Bottom View Showing the Ring|

 Jon's example gets the prize for most authentic and as such now resides in the El Dorado County Historical Museum.
 Great job McCabe !!

 Eons ago, I made a historic style, pieced pan using an original 4 section wash bowl that I own for the pattern.
 It is 15" in diameter and about 3 1/4" deep and made from unplated sheet steel.
 It holds 2 gallons exactly as Lord described.
 I've even used it for recreational panning over the years and discovered that my hands would tire from holding the narrow rim.
 When you consider that a good panner needed to wash about 40 - 50 pans a day, any improvement in comfort would have been welcome.

 I decided to use this existing pan and alter it to recreate the "improvement".After some experimentation, I finally arrived at a pattern for the convex sections.
 The hardest part was the compound curves, as the pieces have to fit two different arches, while resting on the tapered side of the pan.